skkucsl/aios/README.md

 ## Warning

 * The source code is not tested with SSDs having a volatile write cache.
 All tested NVMe SSDs have the non-volatile write cache feature.
 * The current implementation supports only one NVMe SSD at a time.
-If you have multiple NVMe SSDs, the `DEV_INSTANCE` in `drivers/nvme/host/pci.c` should be properly adjusted to specify an NVMe SSD you want to apply AIOS to.
+If you have multiple NVMe SSDs, the macro `DEV_INSTANCE` in `drivers/nvme/host/pci.c` should be properly adjusted to specify an NVMe SSD you want to apply AIOS to.
 * The current implementation does not support the `mmap()` path.